Serving South Jersey

-Seeking Compensation & Justice for Families After the Unthinkable
+Seeking Justice and Compensation for Families After the Unthinkable

 When someone’s negligence causes a loved one’s death, grief collides with urgent financial questions: How do we pay the medical bills?
 What about mortgage payments?
-The Law Offices of Craig A. Altman stands in solidarity with surviving spouses, children, and parents throughout South Jersey.
+The Law Offices of Craig A. Altman stands in solidarity with surviving spouses, children, and parents throughout South Jersey by filing a wrongful death action and any associated personal injury claims.

 Motor‑vehicle crashes remain the leading cause of accidental fatalities statewide, with South Jersey counties accounting for roughly 35 % of annual roadway deaths.*

-Workplace incidents, especially in construction and trucking, claimed 22 lives in New Jersey last year.
+Workplace accidents, especially in construction and trucking, claimed 22 lives in New Jersey last year.

 Medical‑error fatalities exceed 1,000 deaths annually, according to state hospital reports.